 - With the diminishing hope for a big fiscal stimulus package, there is hope for the Federal Reserve to extend the asset purchase and the yield curve steepening scenario would become less likely.
 This bolds well for investment grade bonds as they are more rate sensitive.
 However, valuation remains expensive given the already-tight spread.

 - The stronger earnings sentiment in the region will continue to lend support to Asian high yield bonds.
 Also, declining CDS in Asia such as China, Indonesia and Korea, given the lower global risk aversion, is also beneficial to the Asian high yield bond market.

 Emerging Market Debt

-Multi-asset offers lower volatility compared to a single traditional asset or a balanced portfolio.
-However, risky assets such as equities, credits, and commodities have become more correlated with each other amid the current market environment.
-Additional asset classes are therefore needed for better diversification.
-In an uncertain environment with lower yields, income becomes an important source of returns for investors.
+- Multi-asset offers a lower volatility level compared to a traditional single asset or a balanced portfolio.
+However, the correlation between risk-assets, such as equities, credits, and commodities, has increased dramatically recently.
+In an uncertain environment with low yields, income becomes an essential source of return for investors.

 The views expressed are the views of Value Partners Hong Kong Limited only and are subject to change based on market and other conditions.
 The information provided does not constitute investment advice and it should not be relied on as such.
 All materials have been obtained from sources believed to be reliable as of the date of presentation, but their accuracy is not guaranteed.
 This material contains certain statements that may be deemed forward-looking statements.
 Please note that any such statements are not guarantees of any future performance and actual results or developments may differ materially from those projected.